 Place roast on grill and adjust to center; then tighten the forks.

 Remove from roast grill in order to preheat grill to a high temperature.

 Place an aluminum drip pan under the space where the roast will sit.
 Add about 1 cup of water to the drip pan, if you intend to make gravy with the rendered juices.

 Using heat-resistant gloves, return roast to grill once it has pre-heated.

 Leave the grill on high for 20 minutes, then reduce the temperature to medium-low.
 Continue cooking until the internal temperature reaches at least 120 F (140 F for medium done), about 3 to 4 hours.

 Remove from grill and rotisserie rod, cover with aluminum foil, and allow to rest for 15 to 20 minutes.

 - Use one drip pan (a disposable aluminum pan works well).

 - The total cooking time should between 3 to 4 hours, depending on the grill.
 It is important to monitor the internal temperature, however.
-Make sure, when testing the temperature to stop the rotisserie motor and check in a place near the center of the roast but away from the rotisserie rod which will be very hot.
+Make sure when testing the temperature to stop the rotisserie motor and check in a place near the center of the roast, but away from the rotisserie rod or the bone, both of which will be very hot.